aws/amazon-vpc-cni-k8s/test/integration-new/README.md

 Currently the test folders are located at ```amazon-vpc-cni-k8s/tree/master/test/integration-new``` It has the following sub-folders ```cni```, ```ipamd```, ```ipv6``` and ```metrics-helper```.

 The ginkgo test for any component has generally two main components:
 - ```ginkgo suite file```: Every ginkgo suite file will have ```RegisterFailHandler``` and ```RunSpecs```.
 A Ginkgo test signals failure by calling Ginkgo’s Fail function passed to RegisterFailHandler.
 RunSpec tells Ginkgo to start the test suite.
-Running ginkgo inside the sub-folder containing the test suite, should trigger the ```RunSpecs``` function in the suite.
+Running ginkgo inside the sub-folder containing the test suite should trigger the ```RunSpecs``` function in the suite.

 - ```ginkgo test files```: By default, test files in the same folder as ginkgo suite file will be run on the trigger of the ```RunSpecs``` function in the ginkgo test suite.

 ### Adding new test folder

-Say for instance, The cni test and suite files in the cni folder has functionality related to CNI component in VPC CNI as you would expect.
+Say for instance, the cni test and suite files in the cni folder has functionality related to CNI component in VPC CNI as you would expect.
 If you want to add a test that does not belong to any of the modules in the integration-new folder, you will have to create a new folder structure as below
 - ```integration-new```
   - ```new_component_test_xyz```
        - ```new_component_test_xyz/new_component_xyz_suite_test.go```)